Artistic Director and CEO

 While in Edmonton, Ruth taught an acting course at the University of Alberta and served on the Touring Advisory for the Canada Council for the Arts for three years.
 In 1993, Ruth was the Visiting Fellow at King Alfred’s College in Winchester.
 In 1994, Ruth was the Canadian Tutor Delegate for an international festival of young playwrights in Townsville, Australia.
 That same year, she was one of 10 Canadian artists invited to participate in the Free Ideas Zone in San Francisco.

 Ruth Smillie was presented with the University of Saskatchewan Alumni Award in 2000, the Queen's Golden Jubilee Medal in 2002, the YWCA Women of Distinction Arts Award in 2004, and the Saskatchewan Centennial Medal.
 In 2008, Ruth was named as one of ten Women of Influence by SaskBusiness Magazine.
-Ruth is the mother of three grown children: Emmaline, Thomas and Lucy.
+In 2011, Ruth Smillie received the Saskatchewan Order of Merit, the province’s highest honour .

 1801 Scarth Street